A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Related work

 \subsection{Governance and coordination in open LLM projects}

 Governance in open LLM projects concerns how authority to shape the project and make decisions is established and exercised within project communities.
-This includes decision-making around the LLM itself and related artifacts such as data, software, and as well as who can join the collaboration and what roles they are able to play.
-Given the limited research on governance in open LLM projects, we can consider established frameworks from OSS governance literature, which provides established frameworks for understanding how collaborative projects coordinate development, make decisions, and manage communities.
+This includes decision-making around the LLM itself and related artefacts such as data, software, and who can join the collaboration and what roles they are able to play.
+Given the limited research on governance in open LLM projects, we can consider frameworks from the OSS governance literature, which provide guidance on how collaborative projects coordinate development, make decisions, and manage communities.

-OSS governance structures vary primarily based on how authority is distributed within projects, ranging from autocratic models with centralized leadership to democratic approaches driven by community consensus~\cite{de2007governance,de2013evolution}.
-Projects can be characterized along a spectrum from community-driven (where the community collectively owns and governs the project) to commercially-driven (where a single entity maintains control while enabling external contributions)~\cite{capra2008framework}.
-Common governance approaches include meritocratic systems where influence increases with the quality and quantity of contributions~\cite{butler_investigation_2018}, and foundation-based governance structures that provide neutral oversight for larger projects requiring coordination across multiple stakeholders~\cite{mahoney2005non}.
+OSS governance structures vary primarily based on how authority is distributed within projects, ranging from autocratic models with centralised leadership to democratic approaches driven by community consensus~\cite{de2007governance,de2013evolution}.
+Projects can be characterised along a spectrum from community-driven (where the community collectively owns and governs the project) to commercially-driven (where a single entity maintains control while enabling external contributions)~\cite{capra2008framework}.
+Common governance approaches include meritocratic systems, where influence increases with the quality and quantity of contributions~\cite{butler_investigation_2018}, and foundation-based governance structures that provide neutral oversight for larger projects that require coordination across multiple stakeholders~\cite{mahoney2005non}.
 These models have evolved to address challenges around resource allocation, technical decision-making, community management, and long-term sustainability that are common across collaborative OSS development efforts.

 However, open LLM projects face additional governance challenges that warrant consideration: